Ape12b/azure_pipeline/README.md

 ## Notes:

 - In setting up storage, make sure to enable **hierarchical namespace** since enabling the Hierarchical Namespace in Azure Storage enhances data organization, improves compatibility with existing tools and frameworks, and provides benefits for big data analytics workloads.
 It is particularly useful for organizations dealing with large-scale data storage and processing requirements.
+- Even if you're the subscription / keyvault owner - you need to assign yourself as the "Key Vault Administrator" role in order to cerate/add secrets.